A note on gravity and fluid dynamic correspondence on a null hypersurface: Acknowledgement

 \section{Acknowledgement}

+The research of KB is supported by the New Faculty Seed Grant (NFSG) of BITS Pilani Dubai Campus.
 The research of SD is supported by the Polish National Science Centre, as part of the OPUS 22 project number 2021/43/B/ST2/02950.
-The research of one of the authors (BRM) is supported by the Science and Engineering Research Board (SERB), Department of Science $\&$ Technology (DST), Government of India, under the scheme Core Research Grant (File no. CRG/2020/000616).
+The research of BRM is supported by the Science and Engineering Research Board (SERB), Department of Science $\&$ Technology (DST), Government of India, under the scheme Core Research Grant (File no. CRG/2020/000616).